 Location

-The museum is located at San Jose in California state on West coast of North America.
+The Egyptian Museum is located at San Jose in California state on West coast of North America.

 Introduction

-- Early Dynastic Period (3100 BC-2686 BC) About 400 years The communities lived in two regions – Red Land and White land.
+- Early Dynastic Period (3100 BC-2686 BC) The communities lived in two regions – Red Land and White land.
 Powerful warrior Menes unified the two in 3100 BC and became the first Pharaoh of Egypt.

 - Second Intermediate Period (1786 BC-1567 BC) About 200 years This intermediate period is also called dark period like 1st intermediate period.
 Here many dynasties ruled in parallel and Egypt was in divisions and unsettled.